mattkward/MATLAB-on-AWS-SageMaker/README.md

   <Heading> Prepare S3
   S3 is one of AWS's data-storage solutions.
 This is where our input data lives and where the outputs will get written to.

   <Heading> Execute your Code
   There are two ways of doing this through SageMaker: through the web interface for initiating Training Jobs, and through SageMaker's Jupyter Notebooks.
+  <subheading> Role
+    AWS Manages permissions across their platform through the use of "roles".
+When you execute a training job on SageMaker with a role, that role needs to have access to the S3 data.

   <subheading> Web Interface

   <subheading> Jupyter Notebook